pkhuong/pkhuong.github.io/source/_posts/2021-05-14-baseline-implementations-should-be-predictable.markdown

 of two, by "regular" divisors, or by "hard" ones in order to estimate how they will perform.
 Worse, they also force you to take into account how often you'll switches between the different classes.
-Reciprocal does now have that problem: its hot path is the same regardless of the constant divisor, so it has the same predictable performance for all divisors[^partial], and there's only one code path, so we don't have to worry about class
+Reciprocal does not have that problem: its hot path is the same regardless of the constant divisor, so it has the same predictable performance for all divisors[^partial], and there's only one code path, so we don't have to worry about class